mattj23/covid-delta-usa/readme.md

 <a name="cdcleak">12</a>: Center for Disease Control, [Improving communications around vaccine breakthrough and vaccine effectiveness](https://context-cdn.washingtonpost.com/notes/prod/default/documents/54f57708-a529-4a33-9a44-b66d719070d9/note/7335c3ab-06ee-4121-aaff-a11904e68462.#page=1).
 Leaked to Washington Post, July 29, 2021

 <a name="efficacy_footnote">13</a>: The efficacy cannot be used as a simple probability for determining the odds of a single infection being prevented, since the same individuals being tested more than one time will statistically result in a population incidence ratio less than the efficacy.
-Nor can it be thought of as a steady-state incidence ratio in this case, since the infection incidence ratio by definition will start at 0:0 and then change as time progresses and immunity develops/decays.
-Rather, the probability of preventing a single infection must be chosen such that after a very specific amount of time *in the system* the incidence ratio of infected group A to infected group B happens to show that the efficacy observed in studies *after that amount of time* is plausible.
+Nor can it be thought of as a steady-state incidence ratio in this case, since the infection incidence ratio by definition will start as an undefined value 0/0 and then change as time progresses and immunity develops/decays.

-<a name="lopezbernal2020">14</a>: Lopez Bernal J, Andrews N, Gower C, et al. Effectiveness of Covid-19 Vaccines against the B.1.617.2 (Delta) Variant.
+<a name="lopezbernal2021">14</a>: Lopez Bernal J, Andrews N, Gower C, et al. Effectiveness of Covid-19 Vaccines against the B.1.617.2 (Delta) Variant.
 N Engl J Med.
 Published online July 21, 2021:NEJMoa2108891. doi:10.1056/NEJMoa2108891

+<a name="hall2022">15</a>: Hall VJ, Foulkes S, Charlett A, et al. SARS-CoV-2 infection rates of antibody-positive compared with antibody-negative health-care workers in England: a large, multicentre, prospective cohort study (SIREN).
+The Lancet.
+2021;397(10283):1459-1469. doi:10.1016/S0140-6736(21)00675-9

+<a name="israelimoh2021">16</a>: https://www.gov.il/BlobFolder/reports/vaccine-efficacy-safety-follow-up-committee/he/files_publications_corona_two-dose-vaccination-data.pdf

 ---